-How To Make A Perfect Pitcher Of Lemonade For Hot Summer Days
+3 Ways To Make A Perfect Pitcher Of Lemonade

-Nostalgic lemonade is a warm-weather staple for a reason — nothing is quite as refreshing as a cold glass of lemony, sugary goodness.
+Nostalgic lemonade is a warm-weather staple for a reason—nothing is quite as refreshing as a cold glass of lemony, sugary goodness.
 And thankfully, over the years, the Chatelaine Kitchen Team has perfected their recipes for this classic beverage.
-Here’s how you can make it in a snap, and punch it up with fun flavours if you’re feeling extra snazzy.
+Here’s how you can make it in a snap (less than a snap if you have an electric citrus juicer), and punch it up with fun flavours if you’re feeling extra snazzy.

-How to make classic lemonade
+How to make lemonade

-When it comes to lemonade, it’s all about nailing the ratio between your lemon juice, sugar and water.
-For classic lemonade, the Chatelaine Kitchen recommends that for every one cup of water, you add 1/4 cup freshly squeezed lemon juice and 1/4 cup sugar.
+When it comes to lemonade, it’s all about nailing the ratio between your main three ingredients.

+- For classic lemonade, add 1/4 cup freshly squeezed lemon juice and 1/4 cup sugar for every cup of water.
 If you prefer your lemonade with some bubbles, swap out the water for equal parts sparkling water.
 And to quickly make a boozy shandy, pour equal parts lemonade and a light beer (like Corona) into a glass.

 How to make pink lemonade

 Many pink lemonade recipes call for a touch of cranberry juice, but we took a more flavourful route to give this beverage its signature pink hue.
-Try this strawberry lemonade recipe, and if you like trendy watermelon water, you’ll love the watermelon lemonade recipe below.
+Try this strawberry lemonade recipe or the watermelon lemonade recipe below.

 - 5 cups chopped sweet, seedless watermelon